Ares42/Plex-Info/README.md

 If you're here, you've either been invited to Luke's Plex server, or you're curious about how to get started.
 Either way, lucky you!

 If you're here for Movies, Music, or TV Shows, you're in the right place.
-If you want Books or Audiobooks, just scroll down to that section.